revanite-io/pvtr-github-repo-action/README.md

 1. **Missing permissions**: Ensure your workflow includes `security-events: write` permission.
 Organization-level settings may also restrict security event uploads.
 3. **Invalid SARIF format**: The action validates the SARIF file before upload.
 Check the workflow logs for any errors produced by the plugin
 5. **Plugin crash:** Because of the reliance on API calls to collect data, the plugin occasionally encounters an error and needs to be re-run
-6. **User Permissions: If you are not authorized to view the security tab, it may have uploaded without your knowlege.
+6. **User Permissions**: If you are not authorized to view the security tab, it may have uploaded without your knowlege.

 ### Q: What if I get permission errors when accessing files?